 - Usually most complaints are settled, but in exceptional cases it may be possible to refer the issue to the Secretary of State for Education.
 It is likely they will check that procedure has been followed correctly and not revisit the decision of the panel.

 - If you have a complaint about the headteacher personally then you should refer this, confidentially, directly to the chair of governors through the school office.
 The chair of governors will make arrangements to investigate your complaint.

 Although we all pride ourselves on having high standards of conduct and providing quality services to the community, sometimes you may become aware of a lapse, or suspected lapse, in these standards.

 The simple fact is that you may suspect something is going wrong long before anyone else finds out about it.

 So if something at our school is troubling you enough for you to mention it to your family or friends, please report it straight away.

-The Whistleblowing Policy is available from the school office, or a link can be found in the “Links” box at the top of this page.
+The Whistleblowing Policy is available from the school office, or you can click through to our Policies page.